 Recreationally, Liberty University spans more than seven thousand acres of unforgettable leisure experiences.
 Opportunities range from a state of the art fitness center to club and intramural sports.
 More information can be found at:

-Student Council and Student Organizations
+Student Government Association and Student Organizations

 Students are also encouraged to participate within nationally recognized student organizations that represent medical disciplines and the professional interest of many of LUCOM students.